Cassie Bernall

 Cassie René Bernall (November 6, 1981 – April 20, 1999) was an American student who was killed in the Columbine High School massacre, where 12 more students and a teacher were killed by Eric Harris and Dylan Klebold, who then committed suicide.
 It was reported that Bernall had been asked whether or not she believed in God, and she said "Yes", before being shot during the massacre.
 However, investigators concluded the person who was asked about her belief in God was not Cassie Bernall, but actually Valeen Schnurr, who survived the shooting.

-In September 1999, Bernall's mother, Misty, released She Said Yes: The Unlikely Martyrdom of Cassie Bernall.
+In September 1999, Bernall's mother, Misty, released a memoir titled She Said Yes: The Unlikely Martyrdom of Cassie Bernall.
 In it, Misty describes her daughter's turbulent teenage life, conversion and Christian faith.

 Life

 Cassie was born to Misty and Brad Bernall on November 6, 1981, in Wheat Ridge, Colorado.
 Along with her brother Chris, she was brought up in a Christian home.
 According to her parents, she rebelled as a young teenager and began using drugs, such as alcohol, and at one point she became suicidal.
 Her mother found letters in her bedroom discussing her thoughts of killing her parents, and they decided to send her to a new school, Columbine High School, for a new start.
 A year and a half before her death, Bernall decided to go on a weekend church retreat and restored her faith.
 Her father said "When she came back from that retreat, she was an entirely different person.
 We had gotten our daughter back."